 For example, when someone leaves a business, if you don’t update your PSK (which many businesses fail to do) then you have left the door open for a potential revenge attack.

 The same can happen when the PSK is the same for all devices.
-A user who knows the PSK can capture the 4-Way handshake that occurs when wireless device is connecting and use this to look at anyone else’s data going over the air on the same wireless network.
-The 4-Way handshake becomes somewhat easy to capture if the wireless network is vulnerable to de-authentication attacks.
-Which unfortunately most are because the method to prevent this from occurring, protected management frames (PMF), is not supported by many wireless devices.
+A user who knows the PSK can capture the 4-Way handshake that occurs when a wireless device is connecting and use this to look at anyone else’s data going over the air on the same wireless network.
+The 4-Way handshake becomes somewhat easy to capture if the wireless network is vulnerable to de-authentication attacks, which unfortunately, most are.
+This is because the method to prevent this from occurring, known as Protected Management Frames (PMF), is not supported by many wireless devices.

 Firstly, many businesses still deploy their wireless networks using weak or obsolete encryption methods such as WEP/WPA-TKIP due to backward compatibility with older devices.
-These methods are relatively easy to compromise, and even worse, if you use them your WiFi network will take a significant performance hit, with a max data rate of 54Mbps.
+These methods are relatively easy to compromise and, even worse, can significantly impact the performance of your Wi-Fi network due to a max data rate of 54Mbps.

 Secondly, as previously mentioned, using a single PSK for all devices can leave your devices exposed to an internal attack.
 This means that someone can set up an Access Point (AP) that is broadcasting the same wireless network name (‘SSID’) as another trusted source, which creates what is known as a virtual honeypot or fake AP.
 You may think you are connecting to, say, the airport’s wireless network, or McDonald’s free wireless, when in fact you’re connecting to a third party pretending to be that wireless network.
-The best defense against this is to utilise wireless intrusion detection tools (WIDS) which come built into most enterprise grade wireless platforms.
+The best defense against this is to utilise wireless intrusion detection tools (WIDS) that are built into most enterprise-grade wireless platforms.

-Most free WiFi networks are Open, hence no encryption of traffic is performed.
-Therefore, anyone using an air packet capturing tool can view and see all of your unencrypted data, such as accessing websites starting with HTTP where no encryption is used (as opposed to HTTPS).
-If you are using an open network it’s recommended to use a secure access method such as a SSL-VPN to protect against eaves-droppers.
+Most free Wi-Fi networks are open, hence no encryption of traffic is performed.
+Therefore, anyone using an air packet capturing tool can view and see all of your unencrypted data.
+If you are using an open network, it’s recommended to use a secure access method such as a SSL-VPN to protect against eaves-droppers, especially when accessing websites starting with HTTP where no encryption is used (as opposed to HTTPS).

-Finally, it’s also important to note that just because your business might be using WPA2-Enteprise security methods that these can also potential be vunerable to dictionary style and/or man in the middle attack.
-Authentication methods such as PEAP/EAP-TTLS based authentication whilst are highly secure, if the business has weak password policies or the password policy is overly complex (resulting in the user writing it down and sticking it on their monitor for all to see) could result in a third party accessing the wireless network and more.
+Finally, it’s also important to note that even if your business is using WPA2-Enterprise security methods, that these can also potentially be vulnerable to dictionary style and/or man-in-the-middle attacks.
+Whilst highly secure, authentication methods such as PEAP/EAP-TTLS-based authentication could result in a third party accessing the wireless network if the business has weak password policies or the password policy is overly complex (resulting in the user writing it down and sticking it on their monitor for all to see).

-Further to this If insecure authentication methods are used such as LEAP/MD5 where the password is sent via clear text or in an easily decrytible hash this also leaves the door open for a potential breach to occur.
+Further, if insecure authentication methods are used, such as LEAP/MD5 where the password is sent via clear text or in an easily decryptable hash, it is almost inevitable that a breach will occur.

-The best countermeasure to these attacks is to use certificate based authentication methods, which removes the human password factor and to enforce the client to validate the certificate during the authentication phase.
+The best countermeasure to these attacks is to use certificate based authentication methods, which removes the human password factor and enforces the client to validate the certificate during the authentication phase.

 It is well known that the Australian CSIRO and electrical engineer, John O’Sullivan, is credited as the inventor of WiFi as we know it.
 But while we use this technology heavily in our day-to-day lives, from long reach point-to-point communications networks to checking our bank balances, I don’t believe we are leading the way in security on this front.

 I’m not sure this is possible.
 The only way to reach a mass audience is via marketing.
-Unfortunately, many marketing models create misunderstanding for the general public, because while they explain broad concepts around how wireless security works, they also unfortunately often contain a lot of arcane information that only work for a specific case use and are often not easy for the general public to implement.
+Unfortunately, many marketing models create misunderstanding for the general public, because while they explain broad concepts around how wireless security works, they often contain a lot of arcane information that only applies to specific cases and is often not easy for the general public to implement.

 While we can teach technical staff best security practises around wireless networking and hope they pass this knowledge on, the best method would be to resolve the risks via new wireless security methods.
 For example, with the introduction of WPA3 and Enhanced Open security methods, many improvements have been made to increase wireless security without end-user interaction.

-If a business doesn’t have sufficiently qualified IT staff, they should reach out to industry professionals for assistance and not just assume that because they know how to set up their home wireless router they can set up a business or enterprise-grade network.
+If a business doesn’t have sufficiently qualified IT staff, they should reach out to industry professionals for assistance rather than assuming that just because they know how to set up their home wireless router, they can also set up a business or enterprise-grade network.

 The next real steps in the wireless space are founded by what the new 802.11ax standard, WPA3 and Enhanced Open security methods are bringing to the table.